 Fortunately, there is a surefire way to answer job interview questions and make an outstanding impression on hiring managers: the STAR interview questions answering technique.

-In this article, we will discuss the basics of the STAR interview technique and then go over more tips and strategies for mastering it when it comes to answering common interview questions.
+In this article, we will discuss the basics of the STAR interview technique and then go over kksome tips and strategies for mastering it when it comes to answering Amazon Interview Questions, as well as common interview questions.

 The Star Interview Technique Explained